shaundon/codakuma-website/cv.markdown

 <section class="cv-links">
   <a class="cv-button" href="mailto:shaun@codakuma.com">✉️&nbsp;shaun@codakuma.com</a>
   <a class="cv-button" href="https://codakuma.com">🌍&nbsp;codakuma.com</a>
-  <a class="cv-button screen-only" href="https://twitter.com/shauneba">🐦&nbsp;@shauneba</a>
+  <a class="cv-button screen-only" href="https://mstdn.social/@shaundon">🐘&nbsp;@shaundon@mstdn.social</a>
-<a class="cv-button print-only" href="https://twitter.com/shauneba">🐦&nbsp;twitter.com/shauneba</a>
 </section>

 ## About

 I'm an experienced front-end and iOS developer who's looking for new challenges after a four-year stint as an engineering manager.
-My time in engineering management has given me loads of experience with leading teams, having difficult conversations, and finding pragmatic solutions to tricky, ambiguous problems, and I'm excited to continue honing these skills.
-I advocate for simple solutions, biasing for action, and giving engineers the space to grow and become more autonomous.
+My time in management gave me loads of experience with leading teams, having difficult conversations, and finding pragmatic solutions to tricky, ambiguous problems, and I'm excited to continue honing these skills as an indivudual contributor.

-Outside of work I make [iOS apps](/), practising what I preach by shipping best-in-class, accessible products that delight users.
-My experience running my own business gives me valuable insights into business development, marketing, design, and customer support, experiences which make me more effective in my day job.
+Outside of work I make [iOS apps](/), practising what I preach with best-in-class, accessible products that delight users.
+It's helped me develop a range of additional skills that make me more effective in my day job, like marketing, design, customer support, and business development.

-I'm skilled in UX, accessibility, people management, React, SwiftUI, HTML and CSS, TypeScript and JavaScript, and good engineering practices.
+I'm comfortable weating many hats and contributing to the business wherever I can have a positive impact, no matter where that is in the stack.
+At your company I'll advocate for simple solutions, biasing for action, and empowering engineers to grow and become more autonomous.

 ## Experience